 • Painting & Finishing

 Midwest Metals works with both steel and aluminum to create quality, custom metal products.

 A large number of custom sheet metal fabrication from Midwest Metal Products utilize aluminum.
-Aluminum is a popular material in metal fabrication processes because it is light weight and resistant to corrosion.
-Aluminum is a highly malleable metal, which mean it is highly adaptable to shaping and extension.
+Aluminum is a popular material in metal fabrication processes because it is lightweight and resistant to corrosion.
+Aluminum is a highly malleable metal, which means it is highly adaptable to shaping and extension.

 Aluminum is commonly used in the aviation and performance automobile industry because of its’ lightweight, but durable characteristics.